parallax background

 Brian Langtry

-Brian began coaching college in 1999.
-When he moved to Colorado a year later he was the head coach at Arapahoe High School and later the Offensive Coordinator for Cherry Creek High School, leading them to a 2010 state championship.
-He later coached at Highlands Ranch High School and Legend High School.
+Brian’s coaching career began in 1999, and since moving to Colorado, he has become a well-respected figure in the high school and youth lacrosse communities.
+He was the head coach at Arapahoe High School and later served as the Offensive Coordinator for Cherry Creek High School, leading the team to a state championship in 2010.
+He has also coached at Highlands Ranch High School and Legend High School.

 At the youth level, Brian has coached thousands of players.
-He co-founded Doco Lacrosse Club, and has run camps and clinics in the state for nearly 20 years.
-He has been a coach for Hawks, Warriors, and DLC in the spring.
+He co-founded Doco Lacrosse Club and has led camps and clinics in Colorado for nearly two decades.
+In the spring, he has coached for programs like Hawks, Warriors, and DLC.

 High School Director / Recruiting Coordinator